-Of all the chemical and/or enhancement applications to turf, fertilizer is by far the most common.
-It nourishes the turf, making it healthy.
+Of all the enhancement and applications we make to lawns, fertilizer is by far the most common.
+It nourishes the turf, helping to make it healthy.
 The healthier the turf, the better it can fight off disease, and tolerate everyday stresses such as drought, heat, and foot-traffic.
 But too much or too little fertilizer and you may sacrifice the health and resistance you’re trying to promote.

 Too much fertilizer can lead to foliar burning and actually stimulate disease, insect, and weed activity.
 Too little fertilizer and the lawn won’t thrive, again making it more susceptible to disease, insects, and weeds.